rust-lang/rustc-dev-guide/src/lang-items.md

 Finally, a `eh_catch_typeinfo` static is needed for certain targets which implement Rust panics on top of C++ exceptions.

+## Well-known paths

+In several cases compiler finds specific item not by `lang` attribute.
+Instead item path is hardcored.
+For example compiler assumes `Iterator` trait to be available as `core::iter::Iterator`.
+This only happens when item is required on early compilation stages (for example `Iterator` is used in for loops desugaring).

 ## List of all language items